Jietai Temple: Jietan Hall (Hall of Ordination Altar)

 Jietan Hall is the most important hall in Jietai Temple.
 It was first built in 1069, in the 5th year of Xianyong period in the Liao dynasty (907–1125) and was renovated in the Jin dynasty (1115–1234), Yuan dynasty (1279–1368), Ming dynasty (1368–1644) and Qing dynasty (1644–1911).
 It still preserves the architectural style of the Liao dynasty.

 Inside the hall, a plaque with "树精进幢" (树精进幢 means after observing precepts in the temple, monks can write their own books) written by Qianlong Emperor is hung on the architrave.
 Another plaque with "清戒" written by Kangxi Emperor is hung in the interior side of the architrave.

 A large square ordination altar which is 3.25 m high and made of bluestone is placed in the middle of the hall.
 The three layers of the ordination altar are all shaped in Sumeru thrones with carved patterns of clouds and grass.
 It is surrounded by niches enshrining colored clay sculptures of "deities of precepts" (戒神).
 On the ordination altar enshrines a clay statue of Sakyamuni which is sitting on a 3 m high lotus throne.
 In front of the Buddha statue, ten red sandalwood chairs and ten dragon-carved desks are put for the 10 precept masters who will witness the precepts ceremony, namely three masters to witness the ceremony and seven to prove it.

 Other

 Pine trees

 Jietai Temple is also renowned for its old and grotesque pine trees.
 They were mostly planted in the Tang dynasty (618–907) and Song dynasty (960–1279), and have formed a varied grotesque appearance in the thousand years since.
-In the Ming and Qing dynasties (1368–1911), the "Ten Grotesque Pine Trees" (十大奇松) were known to the world, which attracted many literati to come and compose poems to eulogize them.
+During the Ming and Qing dynasties (1368–1911), the "Ten Grotesque Pine Trees" (十大奇松) were known to the world, which attracted many literati to come and compose poems to eulogize them.
 Some well-known old pine trees are Leisure Pine Tree (自在松), Lying Dragon Pine Tree (臥龍松), Nine Dragon Pine Tree (九龍松), Pagoda Embracing Pine Tree (抱塔松), Active Pine Tree (活動松) and so on.